 Reviews are shown in aggregate.
 No personal details.

-Water, Glycerin, Vitis vinifera seed oil, Caprylic/capric triglyceride, Propanediol, Hydrogenated coconut oil, Propylene glycol dicaprylate/dicaprate, Corylus avellana seed oil, Octyldodecyl myristate, Cetyl alcohol, Glyceryl stearate, Squalane, Butyrospermum parkii butter, Imperata cylindrica root extract, Ethyl linoleate, Aloe barbadensis leaf juice, Ethyl oleate, Ascorbyl tetraisopalmitate, Retinyl palmitate, Panthenol, Tocopheryl acetate, Tocopherol, Pichia anomala extract, Lavandula angustifolia extract, Rosmarinus officinalis leaf, Sodium hyaluronate, Caprylyl glycol, Cupressus sempervirens oil, Jasminum sambac flower extract, Rosa damascena flower oil, Anthemis nobilis flower oil, Chamomilla recutita flower oil, Hyaluronic acid, Silanetriol, Peg-75 stearate, Steareth-20, Ceteth-20, Butylene glycol, Ascorbic acid, Citric acid, Phenoxyethanol, Parfum, Chlorphenesin, Linalool, Rna, Citronellol, Limonene, Citral, Farnesol
+Water, Glycerin, Vitis vinifera seed oil, Caprylic/capric triglyceride, Propanediol, Hydrogenated coconut oil, Propylene glycol dicaprylate/dicaprate, Corylus avellana seed oil, Octyldodecyl myristate, Cetyl alcohol, Glyceryl stearate, Squalane, Butyrospermum parkii butter, Imperata cylindrica root extract, Ethyl linoleate, Aloe barbadensis leaf juice, Ethyl oleate, Ascorbyl tetraisopalmitate, Retinyl palmitate, Panthenol, Tocopheryl acetate, Tocopherol, Pichia anomala extract, Lavandula angustifolia extract, Rosmarinus officinalis leaf, Sodium hyaluronate, Caprylyl glycol, Cupressus sempervirens oil, Jasminum sambac flower extract, Unknown, Rosa damascena flower oil, Anthemis nobilis flower oil, Chamomilla recutita flower oil, Hyaluronic acid, Silanetriol, Peg-75 stearate, Steareth-20, Ceteth-20, Butylene glycol, Ascorbic acid, Citric acid, Phenoxyethanol, Parfum, Chlorphenesin, Linalool, Rna, Citronellol, Limonene, Citral, Farnesol